~50%

 How the Celonis Process Intelligence Platform works

-1. Data extraction: Connectors to ERP, core banking, CRM and other systems extract event logs – timestamped records of every process step.
+1. Data extraction: Connectors to Enterprise Resource Planning (ERP) systems, core banking, Customer Relationship Management (CRM) and other systems extract event logs – timestamped records of every process step.

 2. Process Intelligence Graph: Millions of data points are reconstructed into end-to-end process flows and enriched with business context: a living digital twin.